crjaensch/OmniMorph/README.md

 This feature is especially useful when performing multiple operations on the same data file, such as checking the schema, running statistics, and executing queries in sequence.

 ## Features

+### Performance Optimizations

+OmniMorph is optimized for high-performance data processing:

+- **Memory-efficient processing**: Processes data in chunks to handle files of any size with minimal memory footprint
+- **Multi-threaded operations**: Leverages multiple CPU cores for faster processing when available
+- **Memory mapping**: Uses memory mapping for Parquet files to avoid unnecessary data copies
+- **Column projection**: Reads only the columns you need, significantly reducing I/O and memory usage
+- **Predicate push-down**: Filters data at the storage layer for Parquet files, keeping undesired data on disk
+- **Optimized compression**: Uses zstd compression for Parquet files, offering 20-40% smaller files with faster reads
+- **Schema memoization**: Caches schema conversions to avoid redundant computations for nested schemas

 ### Statistical Analysis